Table of Contents

 Be sure to communicate throughout the process.
 If you don’t communicate when you’re running late, it’ll likely cost you the offer.

 When interviews feel high-stakes, people tend to fixate on details.
 While details are important, fixating too much can actually make anxiety worse.
-The exact timing of walking through the door won’t be a dealbreaker.

 Interviewers are evaluating a lot of things, but whether you arrived 8 minutes early instead of 10 isn’t one of them.
-Punctuality matters.
-Precision down to the minute does not.
-Hopefully this helps calm some of your interview anxiety.

 Final Takeaway

-- 10–15 minutes early (in person)
+- In-person: 10–15 minutes early

-- 5 minutes early (video / Zoom)
+- Video / Zoom: 5 minutes early

-- Be ready 5–10 minutes early (phone)
+- Phone: Be ready to answer the phone 5–10 minutes early